a5an0/bitcoin-wallet-airdrop/resources/directions.md

 4. On the next screen, tap "Scan or import file".
 It will open the camera.
 Scan this QR code:
 ![private key import](../output/privkey-qr.png)
+If you have trouble with the QR Code, you can also type this in the import field:
+INSERT_PRIVKEY_HERE

 5. You will see a message that the wallet has been successfully imported.
 6. Click the “Plus Button” at the top of the Bluewallet home screen again (like from Step 2)